Check back soon, we're planning an update to the site!

 Northstar Farm, an estate established in 1994, is a dedicated Icelandic Horse breeding farm focused on producing healthy and sound horses with good dispositions, clear gaits, and well balanced conformation.
 For more than twenty years Northstar Farm has held the philosophy of improving the Icelandic Horse standard, proudly breeding domestic Icelandic Horses for the equine family across the United States and North America.
-We are able to provide a beautiful range of offspring at Northstar, spanning a range of major bloodlines, boasting Ohio's only prized and evaluated stallions and our carefully selected herd of quality proven broodmares.
-Last year we welcomed several new foals to our farm, and plan to have a fantastic turn out for our mares in 2016.
+We are able to provide a beautiful range of offspring at Northstar, spanning a range of major bloodlines, boasting prized and evaluated stallions and our carefully selected herd of quality proven broodmares.
+Last year we welcomed several new foals to our farm, and plan to have a fantastic turn out for our mares in 2018.

 We welcome you to visit our farm, and feel confident on helping you make the right selection for your family's future equine endeavours.

 The Herd | Training | The Five Gaits

 The Icelandic Horse is a versatile, hardy and colorful breed.
 The traits & qualities of the Icelandic breed have been held with tradition in Iceland for more than one thousand years, making the Icelandic Horse one of the oldest, purest breeds in the world.
 It is also noteworthy that the Icelandic Horse is the only breed of horse in Iceland.

 Icelandic horses are known for the smooth gaits that have been honed over time on the mountainous terrain of Iceland.
 The Tölt, a four beat running walk, is renown for its smooth, comfortable ride over long distance.
 The Icelandic Horse is also well known for The Flying Pace, a speedy two beat pacing gait, which is featured in a popular Icelandic past time - Icelandic Pacing Races!